About

 May 2019 — May 2021

-- Built a hierarchical model to evaluate the effectiveness of a scaled economic intervention program in Bangladesh.
+• Built a hierarchical model to evaluate a scaled economic intervention program in Bangladesh.

-- Used Gaussian processes to model correlation in intervention effects based on spatial proximity.
+• Gaussian processes to model correlation in intervention effects by spatial proximity; hierarchical model of COVID-19 transmission heterogeneity under stay-at-home restrictions.

 Economist — Evidence Action